JeongHan-Bae/Kwe-Do/README.md

 ├── kwe_do (library folder for Windows)
 │   ├── __init__.py
 │   ├── orbit.cp310-win_amd64.pyd (compiled Cython file for orbit submodule)
-│   ├── orbit.pyi (interface pyi file for orbit submodule)
-│   ├── shuffle.cp310-win_amd64.pyd (compiled Cython file for shuffle submodule)
-│   └── shuffle.pyi (interface pyi file for shuffle submodule)
-│
-├── mac_build (folder for building in Mac system)
-│   ├── kwe_do (output folder for Mac system)
-│   │   ├── __init__.py
-│   │   ├── orbit.cpython-39-darwin.so (compiled Cython file for orbit submodule on Mac)
-│   │   ├── orbit.pyi (interface pyi file for orbit submodule)
+│   ├── orbit.cpython-39-darwin.so (compiled Cython file for orbit submodule on Mac) │   ├── orbit.pyi (interface pyi file for orbit submodule) │   ├── shuffle.cp310-win_amd64.pyd (compiled Cython file for shuffle submodule)
-│   │   ├── shuffle.cpython-39-darwin.so (compiled Cython file for shuffle submodule on Mac)
-│   │   └── shuffle.pyi (interface pyi file for shuffle submodule)
+│   ├── shuffle.cpython-39-darwin.so (compiled Cython file for shuffle submodule on Mac) │   └── shuffle.pyi (interface pyi file for shuffle submodule) │
-│   ├── wheel (folder containing the compiled wheel for Mac) │   │   └── kwe_do-1.0-py3-none-any.whl (for Mac)
-│   └── setup.py (wrapper for the library for Mac system) │
 ├── src (Cython source files)
 │   ├── orbit.pyx (Cython source file for orbit submodule)
 │   ├── shuffle.pyx (Cython source file for shuffle submodule)
 │   └── setup.py (setup script to compile the Cython files; replace the pyd files in the kwe_do folder for Linux or macOS) │
-├── wheel (folder containing the compiled wheel for Windows) │   └── kwe_do-1.0-py3-none-any.whl (for Windows only) │
+├── wheel (folder containing the compiled wheel)
+│   ├── mac (compiled wheel for Mac)
+│   │   └── kwe_do-1.0-py3-none-any.whl (for Mac only)
+│   └── win (compiled wheel for Windows)
+│       └── kwe_do-1.0-py3-none-win_amd64.whl (for Windows only)
+│
 ├── LICENSE
 ├── README.md
 ├── requirements.txt
-└── setup.py (wrapper for the library; ensure the pyd files are compiled according to your platform before compiling)
+└── setup.py (wrapper for the library; enables building for windows or mac)
 ```

 ## Program Structure